 Curiosity cultivates your satisfaction which enables you to access valuable things out there.
-I know most of you, anime fans around the globe, have already watched a number of romance anime and you can proudly name those highly viral titles such as Your Lie in April, Kimi ni Todoke, Toradora, Clannad, and a lot.
-However, there are anime shows that would just stand in a darkest corner for two main reasons – you wouldn’t want to watch it because you’re too dependent on others’ rating and popularity on various sites, or more likely, these so-called “underrated” titles wouldn’t pop out on google when you search “Top/Best Romance Anime” or “Anime like [insert overrated romance title here]“.
+I know most of you, anime fans around the globe, have already watched a number of romance anime, and you can proudly name those highly viral titles such as Your Lie in April, Kimi ni Todoke, Toradora, Clannad, and a lot.
+However, there are anime shows that would just stand in the darkest corner for two main reasons – you wouldn’t want to watch it because you’re too dependent on others’ rating and popularity on various sites, or more likely, these so-called “underrated” titles wouldn’t pop up on google when you search “Top/Best Romance Anime” or “Anime like [insert overrated romance title here]“.
 You know, sometimes, there’s a need to expand our horizon from what we stand right now.

 1. True Tears

-As the title implies, it’s something that a hardcore dramatic series enthusiast would give it a try.
+As the title implies, it’s something that a hardcore dramatic series enthusiast would give a try.
 I was easily attached to the realism it boldly depicts in the entire story.
 The show is your average story of youngsters with their ups and downs as they explore the wonders of the romantic world.
-The average-looking guy, Shinichiro Nakagami, is the main protagonist of the story who gradually learns to think responsibly as a young man and choose what is best for him.
-The dilemma on who among the two female leads- a childhood friend and a newly encountered girl, the MC will end up with.
+The average-looking guy, Shinichiro Nakagami, is the main protagonist of the story who gradually learns to think responsibly as a young man and choose what is the best for him.
+There’s the dilemma on who among the two female leads- a childhood friend and a newly encountered girl, the MC will end up with.
 Recognizing this typical scenario however, you will not easily predict his judgment to both of them.
 One might end up a loser.

-Despite labeled as sports anime, the highlight of the show is the cliche scenario “love at first sight” which would annoy you at the beginning of the show.
+Despite labeled as sports anime, the highlight of the show is the cliche “love at first sight” which would annoy you at the beginning of the show.
 Enter Yamato Akitsuki, the ordinary guy who meets a girl in the neighbor named Suzuka Asahina.
 Typical as it goes however, what makes the anime a lot more special is the realistic element it unfolds towards the world of young romance.
 As a series that targets teenagers in particular, the series is rather emotionally inclined as conflicts among main leads typically arise.
 The romantic approach of the show is well-blended with the sports genre which is associated to Track and Field.